opengisch/QField-docs/documentation/reference/exif.en.md

 # EXIF Data in QField

-When using the native QField camera, images will be geotagged with various EXIF metadata fields.
+When using the internal QField camera, images will be geotagged with various EXIF metadata fields.
 Below is a reference table listing the available EXIF tags, their descriptions, examples, and comments about their usage in QField.

 | EXIF Tag                            | Description                                                           | Example                   | Comments                                       |
 |-------------------------------------|-----------------------------------------------------------------------|---------------------------|------------------------------------------------|